DerrickConway/todo-list1/README.md

 # todo-list1
-I have created a to do list app created with Ionic
+I have desiged a to do list app using with Ionic

 -----------------Purpose-------------------
-I desiged this app to make schedules create multiple lists and create tasks
+I desiged this app to make schedules to create lists and create tasks

 ----------------Views----------------
 there are two app tabs that are home and search.
 In the home tab the user can add and delete lists and tasks.